bsc-performance-tools/extrae/docs/source/merge.rst

   Do not join consecutive states that are the same into a single one.

+.. option:: -stop-at-percentage

+  Stops the generation of the tracefile at a given percentage.
+Accepts integer values from ``1`` to ``99``.
+All other values disable this option.

 .. option:: -syn

   If different nodes are used in the execution of a tracing run, there can exist